 Can I use leftover chicken for these egg rolls?

 Yes, grab any pre-cooked chicken you have, like rotisserie to speed things up.
 You can still season it as instructed or skip if it’s already seasoned.
 Since it’s already cooked, just add in with the filling and bake the egg rolls.

 Yes!
 To make your egg rolls ahead of time, simply follow the recipe and stop when it’s time to bake.
 If you plan on baking them the next day, you can store them in the fridge wrapped in foil or plastic wrap.
 If you plan on making them more than a day in advance, it’s best to store your egg rolls in the freezer.

 When ready to bake, take them out of the freezer, place them on a baking sheet, brush them with olive oil, or spritz them with cooking spray, and bake at 425 for 15-20 minutes, flipping halfway through.

 Nope!
 There’s no need to thaw your egg rolls before popping them in the oven as they’ll actually come out crispier cooked from frozen!

-How to Store Homemade Egg Rolls
+How to Store Baked Egg Rolls

 Allow your crispy chicken egg rolls to cool completely.
 Then wrap them in aluminum foil or plastic wrap and store them in the refrigerator for 3 to 4 days.